 Setting Client Credentials

-In your application, set the Client ID, Client secret, and Redirect URI on the client
+In your application, set the Client ID, Client Secret, and Redirect URI on the client we created earlier.

 require 'google/api_client' client = Google::APIClient.new client.authorization.client_id = CLIENT_ID client.authorization.client_secret = CLIENT_SECRET client.authorization.redirect_uri = REDIRECT_URI